multitudes/oldmultitudes.github.io/_posts/2019-01-16-How float point arithmetics can screw up your code.markdown

 {% endhighlight %}

+We probably managed to get this results:

+{% highlight python %}
 x = 1/10
 for i in range(80):
     print(x)
     x = f(x)

+{% endhighlight %}

+and we get this instead!

 What went wrong?

+To understand accuracy, we first need to look at how computers (which are finite and discrete) store numbers (which are infinite and continuous)

 #### Problem: math is continuous & infinite, but computers are discrete & finite